GregUtas/robust-services-core/docs/RSC-Trap-Recovery.md

 for which it targeted the executable.

 RSC has 29 tests that tell [`RecoveryThread`](/src/nt/NtIncrement.cpp) to cause traps in various ways.
-Getting the safety net to work could be challenging when porting RSC to another platform, which is one reason why these tests are provided.
+Getting the safety net to work can be challenging when porting RSC to another platform, which is one reason why these tests are provided.
 The entire set can be run with the command `>read test.trap.all.` Each test generates the following (see the